MicrosoftDocs/community-content/community-content/content/dapr-multi-app-run.md

 ### Common section

-The common section is a optional part of the file where variables can be defined that are shared across all Dapr applications that are part of the apps section.
+The common section is an optional part of the file where variables can be defined that are shared across all Dapr applications that are part of the apps section.

 In this case, all Dapr apps use the same pubsub component that is defined in the `resources/pubsub.yaml` file.